Our caravan trip continues, travelling over the Austrian and Italian Alps, and heading down to the Italian coast.

 Oh, and of course, the beach was accessible directly from the campsite.

 Keeping the Caravan Cool

-Without airconditioning in the caravan, I was worried it was going to be uncomfortably hot.
-We had stayed at Camping Ca’Savio in the past in a static caravan, and knew how hot it could get.
+Without air conditioning in the caravan, I was worried it would be uncomfortably hot.
+We had previously stayed at Camping Ca'Savio in a static caravan and knew how hot it could get.

-However, this wasn’t a problem with a Compass Casita, as there were plenty of windows and sunlights to open.
+However, this wasn't a problem with a Compass Casita, as there were plenty of windows and sunlight to open.

-We could also use the caravan’s heater as a cool-air fan.
-All those times we’ve been using this to heat the caravan during the winter, and now it was being used to keep the caravan cool instead of warm!
+We could also use the caravan's heater as a cool-air fan.
+All those times that we've been using this to heat the caravan during the winter, it was being used to keep the caravan cool instead of warm!

 after you've seen the main sights, head off to the back streets

 Venice is very busy and expensive - if you eat in a restaurant there.
 However, after seeing the main sights, head off to the back streets.
 You can find some great pizza places where you can pick up some slices to eat on the go, plus there are also a few supermarkets around.

 I love the faded charm of the Venetian back streets.

 We also hired a gondola.
 These are expensive too, but last time the kids were too young to appreciate it, so this time, it was something we just had to do 🙂